serenacao/re.ply/design/concepts/Generator/Implementation.md

             if (Array.isArray(feedback)){
                 this.feedbackHistory.push(...feedback);
             } else {
-                console.error('❌ Parsed feedback is not an array:', feedback);
+                // console.error('❌ Parsed feedback is not an array:', feedback); // Log for debugging }
-            }
         } catch (error) {
-            console.error('❌ Error parsing feedback from LLM:', (error as Error).message);
+            // console.error('❌ Error parsing feedback from LLM:', (error as Error).message); // Log for debugging }
-        }

     }

     private createFeedbackPrompt(): string {